shuvam-sinha/flight-dispatch-agent/README.md

 and inventing 47 sets of them would be dressing a guess up as a specification.
 Speeds are fractions of each aircraft's own cruise TAS, so a Cessna's climb speed stays sensible for a Cessna.

-Fixing this also exposed a smaller bug: the CLI compared average ground speed against cruise TAS to report net head- or tailwind.
-Once climb and descent were in the average, every flight reported a headwind.
-The comparison now uses the cruise segment, which is the part the wind acted on.

 Remaining gap to a published schedule is taxi and padding.
 ETE is airborne time and is labelled as such.